fitbenchmarking/fitbenchmarking/docs/source/concept/how/BenchmarkingParadigm.rst

 The Benchmarking Paradigm
 *************************

+FitBenchmarking can compare against any of the supported minmizers listed in :ref:`minimizer_option`.
+We've also made it straightforward to add new software by following the instructions in :ref:`controllers` -- the software just needs to be callable from  Python.

-Once you have chosen which minimizers you want to compare on which problems, running FitBenchmarking will give you a comparison to indicate which of the chosen minimizers performs best.
+Once you have chosen which minimizers you want to compare for a given problem, running FitBenchmarking will give you a comparison to indicate the minimizer that performs best.

-There are a number of options that you can pick to customize what your tests are comparing or how they are run.
+There are a number of options that you can pick to customize what your tests are comparing, or how they are run.
 A full list of these options, and how to select them, is given in the section :ref:`options`.

 FitBenchmarking creates tables, as given in the section :ref:`output`,